Trevoke/dw-mud/README.markdown

 Original work by Dextar d'Parranoid: http://code.google.com/p/dw-tt-script/

 # TODO
+* New idea - always have a group bar.
+Move self info to the bottom.
+First party member.
+* XP spent on learning from players does not make XP earned go into the negative. ..
+Somehow.
 * use 'group status brief' to update group
 * use 'group shields' to update group
 * use messages for people joining and leaving groups to update party line